tempus-dynamics/tempus-dynamics.github.io/synapse/admin-portal/sequences.md

 Typically, a sequence corresponds to a specific "action" within the project, such as the sending of the initial interest email, assignment of a survey, awarding of an incentive, or completion of the project.
 Other sequence types may be used for more complex and custom functionality as the needs of the specific project dictate.

+!!!
-*Bypassed users are typically only seen for projects or sequences that have been shut down after a specific time frame.
-This amount represents the number of users who were still active at the time the project or sequence was shut down.*
+Bypassed users are typically only seen for projects or sequences that have been shut down after a specific time frame.
+This amount represents the number of users who were still active at the time the project or sequence was shut down.
+!!!

 ![Figure 1: Sequences list.](../images/sequences1.png)